Euclideon/vaultclient/docs/TranslationGuide.md

 - `menuLogoutMessage`: Message displayed in logout window, informs the user that they have been logged out
 - `menuLogoutCloseButton`: Label for button that closes the logout window
 - `menuProfileTitle`: Title of the profile modal
+- `menuUserNameLabel`: Label of user name in the profile modal
+- `menuRealNameLabel`: Label of real name in the profile modal
+- `menuEmailLabel`: Label of email in the profile modal
 - `menuReleaseNotes`: Option in System menu, opens the Release Notes window
 - `menuReleaseNotesTitle`: Title of Release Notes window
 - `menuReleaseNotesFail`: Displayed when client fails to load text from the Release Notes file